dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**You deserve to be happy.
-You deserve to live a life you are excited about.
-Don't let others make you forget that.**
+**Learn to be thankful for what you already have, while you pursue all that you want.**

-Anonymous
+Jim Rohn